 Photo Credit: Christine Wilson

-The 2014 boating season will be my eighth season using the GAM Electronics antenna and mounting system described above.
+The 2019 boating season will be my 13th year using the GAM Electronics antenna and mounting system described above.
 All the original components of the system are still in use and working perfectly.
 The performance of this antenna system has been excellent.
 I can routinely communicate with any other boat or shore station that I can receive.
 On open water it is typical to communicate boat-to-boat at 15-miles or more.
 On receiving the antenna has been fabulous.
 I have good signals from NOAA weather broadcast transmissions at ranges of over 75-miles.
 I continue to strongly endorse this antenna installation for use on small boats.